Latin Counts

 In the year 1970, the Bishops, Latin Brothers and Racine Boys formed on the streets of Pilsen.
 The Latin Counts immediately established a tight alliance with these groups especially the Bishops.
 The main reason for the alliance was because Bishops and Latin Counts came from the same family, also they mutually hated Latin Kings, Satan Disciples and Ambrose.
 The Latin Counts and Bishop alliance was called the BCN or Bishop Count Nation.
 Later there would be the LLBCN that included the Laflin Lovers that formed later.

 The Latin Counts opened territory in 1975 in the Lawndale Gardens projects located at 25th and California in the Marshall Square neighborhood.
 This section would last until about 1985 as Counts here battled Latin Kings and Satan Disciples viciously.
+This section appears to have no ties to the white Latin Counts of the early 60s by 23rd and Whipple.

 The Counts would open their largest out of state section in the city of Detroit Michigan in the 1980s that became massive by the later part of the decade, this became one of their most prominent strongholds.

 In the year 1981, a member of the 18th Street Latin Counts from Pilsen moved to the intersection of 87th and Houston in the South Chicago neighborhood.
 A few other Latin Counts moved out there in 1983 and this began an organizing of a new section.
-These Counts were there when the Spanish Gangster Disciples formed near that intersection but the Counts didn’t begin a section yet when SGDs formed.
+These Counts were there when the Spanish Gangster Disciples formed near that intersection, but the Counts didn’t begin a section yet when SGDs formed.
 The Counts out here hung out with the Latin Dragons during these years.
-In the year 1983, these Counts began to recruit at Bowen High School and they began congregating at 91st and Brandon and on 88th and Escanaba.
+In the year 1983, these Counts began to recruit at Bowen High School, and they began congregating at 91st and Brandon and on 88th and Escanaba.
 Each group was small in size and didn’t really get along so they couldn’t come together as one group of Counts.
 It wasn’t until 1984 that the Counts began to organize a full section at 91st and Commercial which would become a major Latin Count stronghold for many years to come as they expanded into a larger area in the neighborhood as the Latin Counts conquered all down Commercial Avenue from 91st into South Deering to 103rd.
 Eventually the Counts here would spread into South Deering in Trumbull Park and by Veterans Memorial Park as they conquered all down Commercial Avenue.

 The Counts would also expand into the suburbs beginning 1992 as they opened in the suburb of Cicero at Roosevelt and 18th and Austin down to 58th Ave in an area known as “The Red Zone” in 1992.
 This became the biggest suburban Latin Count section.
-The Counts would also migrate into West Chicago, Addison, Berwyn, Chicago Heights and Romeoville by the later 1980s until they became the second largest Hispanic People nation gang in the Chicago land area.
+The Red Zone Counts became notorious and even grew to dominate the suburb by the later 1990s.
+These Counts would assist the startup of Berwyn Latin Counts in the 80s.

 In the year 1990, the Latin Counts began to have severe quarrels with the Latin Kings in the city and in the suburbs of Chicago Heights and Addison.
 The beef between both gangs erupted in full scale war in 1991.